EL1909/PP5-iowa-housing-market/README.md

 In order to use the KitchenQuality feature i change it from an object to integer
 |3: Excellent; 2: Good; 1: Typical/Average; 0: Fair|

 As a user, i can select house features that will modify the house price.

 ## Hypothesis and how to validate?

-* List here your project hypothesis(es) and how you envision validating it (them).
+### List here your project hypothesis(es) and how you envision validating it (them)

-After reviewing the dataset I have formulated several hypotheses.
+After reviewing the dataset I have formulated two hypotheses.
 These hypotheses will guide the data analysis.

+* We can predict the sales price for any house in Ames iowa.

+Reasoning: By analysing the database records of the transactions made in Ames, state of Iowa, we can predict a sales price for a particular house.

 * Some house attributes will affect the price more than others.

-Reasoning: Size, construction year and habitable surface affect the prices in different manners, by analysing this historic information from the dataset we will find a guide to fit a price range for our customers properties.
+Reasoning: Size of the ground floor living area, the basement and the garage affect and help determine prices, by analysing this historic information from the dataset we will find a guide to fit a price range for our customers properties.

-* We can predict the sales price for any house in Ames iowa.

-Reasoning: By applying the house information and comparing to the database, we can predict a sales price for a particular house.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks